ASL-IITM/3FG_dataset_and_grasp_planning/Force-Control-and-Slip-Detection-for-a-Non-Backdrivable-Robotic-Gripper-main/README.md

 ## Who Maintains and Contributes to the Project

-This project is maintained by Joseph Joshy.
+This project is maintained by Bijo sebastian and Joseph Joshy.
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and create a pull request with your changes.
 Ensure your code adheres to the project's coding standards and includes relevant tests.

 ---